Quantcast

 Shutterstock

 Inc. once published an article about the five most important times of the day.
 The second one that made the list was early morning.
-The author said that the reason why mornings were so vital is because the first 30 moments of our day pretty much sets the tone for how the rest of the day is going to go.
+The author said that the reason why mornings were so vital is that the first 30 moments of our day pretty much set the tone for how the rest of the day is going to go.
 Whether it's morning sex (in the shower or out), cuddling together, taking out a little time to meditate and/or pray together, or even saying why you are grateful for each other or giving each other a word of encouragement, before jumping into the hustle and bustle of the day, wake up, pause, and share some quality time with your partner.
 Being able to mentally and emotionally connect with them, each and every morning, can empower you and strengthen your relationship.

 2. Mutual Respect